abridged/collabland-staking-contracts/README.md

 ## Add a new staking contract

+Please collect the following information for your staking contract:

+- Chain id, contract address, and optional asset names (if multiple asset types can be staked to the contract) for the staking contract
+- Solidity source code and/or ABI for the staking contract
+- Chain id and contract address(es) for the original contract containing tokens to be staked

+### Contribute extension code for your staking contract

 To add a new staking contract, please follow the steps below.

 1. Add the contract ABI json file, go to `src/contracts` and create a file such